Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 Update-AzureRmChildFoo -ResourceId <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]
 ```

-The first parameter set has required `-ResourceGroupName`, `-ParentName` and `-Name` parameters, the second parameter set has required `-FooObject` and `-Name` parameters, the third parameter set has a required `-InputObject` parameter, and the fourth parameter set has a required `-ResourceId` parameter.
+The first parameter set has required `-ResourceGroupName`, `-FooName` and `-Name` parameters, the second parameter set has required `-FooObject` and `-Name` parameters, the third parameter set has a required `-InputObject` parameter, and the fourth parameter set has a required `-ResourceId` parameter.
 All four parameter sets have optional property parameters that can be used to override the value of the property set on the retrieved/provided resource.

 #### C# example